-Penn seeks to incorporate issues relating to climate change and sustainability as part of the curriculum and educational experience available to all students.
-Green Campus Partnership, the umbrella organization formed in 2007 to address environmental sustainability planning and policy development at Penn and coordinate programs and initiatives for a more sustainable campus, continues to introduce new programs, collaborate with the Office of the Provost, and expand opportunities for relevant research and internships all with a primary focus on students.
+Penn seeks to incorporate issues relating to climate change and sustainability into curricular and co-curricular offerings for all students.
+The numerous initiatives that grew out of the institutional priority now fall under the Green Campus Partnership, which continues to introduce programs, collaborate with the Office of the Provost, and expand opportunities for relevant research and internships, all with a primary focus on students.

 As the largest private employer in greater Philadelphia and a destination for thousands of daily commuters, Penn recognizes the significant impact of auto travel on the environment.
-Penn's Sustainable Transportation Initiative was launched in 2010 in support of the Climate Action Plan goal of lowering the University's carbon footprint.
-Climate Action Plan 2.0 continues these efforts by emphasizing new programs or service enhancements designed to provide faculty, staff and students with more choice and greater flexibility in their commuting options.
+The University launched its Sustainable Transportation Initiative in 2010 to work toward lowering the University's carbon footprint.
+The Climate Action Plan 2.0 continues these efforts by emphasizing new programs and services designed to provide faculty, staff and students with a wider array of environmentally sustainable commuting options.

 While waste may not be the largest contributor to Penn's carbon footprint, it is certainly the most visible.
-Penn’s outreach campaigns like ReThink Your Footprint inspire individuals to adopt the mantra of "reduce, reuse, recycle" across campus.
-Climate Action Plan 2.0 and Penn’s Solid Waste Management Plan call on the University to continue to reduce overall Municipal Solid Waste and increase its recycling rate by addressing management of the five common waste streams on campus, including landfill trash, single-stream recycling, compost, universal waste, and miscellaneous waste.
+Penn’s outreach campaigns such as inspire individuals to adopt the mantra of "reduce, reuse, recycle" across campus.
+Climate Action Plan 2.0 and Penn’s Solid Waste Management Plan call on the University to decrease its municipal solid waste and increase its recycling rate by continuing to refine management of the five common waste streams on campus: landfill trash, single-stream recycling, compost, universal waste, and miscellaneous waste.

 One of the world's most attractive urban campuses, Penn is home to significant achievements in planning, landscape design, and architecture.
 The award-winning Penn Connects campus development plan is steering Penn's commitment to a healthy built environment.
-Following the recommendations of the Climate Action Plan 2.0, Penn will increase ecologically managed green space, decrease building energy consumption, and increase education and awareness of sustainable design.
+Following the recommendations of the Climate Action Plan 2.0, Penn is implementing new strategies to increase ecologically managed green space, decrease energy consumption, and promote awareness of sustainable design.

-The University affirmed its commitment to sustainable and local food by partnering with Bon Appétit Management Company to deliver Penn's Dining program.
-Bon Appétit and Penn Dining are committed a sustainable future for food service by providing flavorful food that is healthy and economically viable for all, produced through practices that respect farmers, workers, and animals; nourish the community; and replenish our shared natural resources for future generations.
-Through this commitment, students, staff, and faculty engage in educational opportunities about healthy lifestyle choices, sustainable agriculture and a low-carbon diet.
+Penn Dining is firmly committed to providing its community with sustainably produced, locally sourced food, and has partnered with Bon Appétit Management Company to achieve this end.
+Bon Appétit’s Farm to Fork initiative enables Penn to purchase local, healthy, flavorful food produced through practices that respect farm workers and animals and replenish our shared natural resources for future generations.
+This commitment invites students, staff, and faculty to engage in educational opportunities about healthy lifestyle choices, sustainable agriculture and a low-carbon diet.

-Penn's Sustainable Purchasing Initiative seeks to improve purchasing practices to products with minimal environmental impact as compared to other similar commodities or services that serve the same purpose.
-The University's preferred suppliers, in particular Penn Marketplace participating suppliers, are encouraged to include products that promote environmental stewardship in their online product catalog and Penn faculty and staff members are empowered to select environmentally friendly products for their purchase requirements.
+Penn's Sustainable Purchasing Initiative seeks to increase the purchase of products with a reduced or minimal (ideally zero) environmental impact compared to similar products and services that serve the same purpose.
+This initiative encourages the University's preferred suppliers to offer products that promote environmental stewardship, inviting Penn faculty and staff to fulfill their purchase requirements with environmentally friendly products.